 Before you gamble:

-- List household bills and essential costs
+- Make sure household bills and essential costs are accounted for

-- Treat this amount as spent money
+- Treat this amount as spent money and don’t go beyond it

 Limit Your Gambling Time